-St Peter’s Way – 40 miles, 4 days – Chipping Ongar to Bradwell, Essex – This pilgrimage leads you from the heart of the Anglo-Saxon Kingdom of Essex, to one of Britain’s most ancient churches.
-St Peter’s-On-The-Wall has watched over the flat expanse of saltmarsh at Bradwell for over a millennium; welcoming parishioners and pilgrims throughout that time.
-Follow in their footsteps as you venture across some of Britain’s most fertile farmland, weaving your way from the fragments of the lost Writtle Forest, toward the bird-rich waters of Hanningfield Reservoir.
-The skeletal limbs of the Mundon Oaks will beckon you toward the sea, until you discover Saint Peter’s lonely shrine at the edge of our island.
+St Peter’s Way – 40 miles, 4 days – Greensted to Bradwell, Essex – This pilgrimage leads you from the heart of the Anglo-Saxon Kingdom of Essex, from the oldest wooden church in the world, St Andrew’s, Greensted, to Ongar Castle all the way to one of Britain’s most ancient and remote churches – St Peter’s-On-The-Wall, which has attracted pilgrims over the flat expanse of saltmarsh at Bradwell for over a millennium.
+Follow in their footsteps as you venture through some of the most spectacular countryside in Essex through ancient woodland, over commons and hills, and down to the salt marshes on estuaries and coastline.
+You will walk across some of Britain’s most fertile farmland, weaving your way along the wildlife-rich River Roding, via a 12C church at Blackmore, and from the fragments of the lost Writtle Forest toward the bird-rich waters of Hanningfield Reservoir.
+Pay your respects to the rescued 14C Mundon Church and the skeletal limbs of the Mundon Oaks will beckon you toward the sea, until you discover Saint Peter’s lonely shrine at the edge of the island.
 Some 1,500 pilgrims make their way here every July, but you can visit this stark, sacred place at any time of year.

 Mundon’s Petrified Oaks